mo1ein/jobname/src/exalab.md

 - What is references relationship with mutable and immutable? have relationship between this?

-- What is decorator? and where you used it? do you write decorator?
+- What is decorator? and where do you use it? do you write decorator?

-- What is difference between multithread and multiprocess?
+- What is the difference between multithread and multiprocess?

 - What is coroutine?

-- What is difference between gRPC and REST?
+- What is the difference between gRPC and REST?

-- What is difference between set and list?
+- What is the difference between set and list?

-- What is generator? when they used? do you use it?
+- What is generator? when do we use them? do you use them?

-- What is difference between SQL and NoSQL?
+- What is the difference between SQL and NoSQL?

-- When you used kafka?
+- When do you use kafka?

 - What is design patterns and where you used it?

-- Where you used REDIS?
+- Where do you used REDIS?

 - What is partition in kafka?

 - Do you have any experience with pure SQL coding?

-- What is difference between WHERE and HAVING in SQL?
+- What is the difference between WHERE and HAVING in SQL?

 - Have you experienced with mysql?

-- Have you experienced with mongoDB?
+- Have you had any experience with mongoDB?

 - How you implemented gRPC in past company?

-- Have you experienced about scraping?
+- Have you had any experience about scraping?

 - Are you familiar with these technologies?
     - docker